dfinke/ImportExcel/README.md

 ```

 # What's new
+#### 7/3/2017
+Thanks to [Mikkel Nordberg](https://www.linkedin.com/in/mikkelnordberg).
+He contributed a `ConvertTo-ExcelXlsx`.
+To use it, Excel needs to be installed.
+I converts older Excel files `xls` to 'xlsx'.

 #### 6/15/2017
 Huge thank you to [DarkLite1](https://github.com/DarkLite1)!
 Refactoring of code, adding help, adding features, fixing bugs.
 Specifically this long outstanding one: